pranavkneeraj/contact-backend/README.md

 headers: {"Authorization":"Token 83d4c101fbe5bd29c72e4d75a0dc9053e75d996cb7b8ddaeac0c88476ebbd156"}
 data:{
         "name": "Beauty",
         "parent": null
     }

-Note: Parent should be the id of another category of which it should be sub category
+Note: Parent should be the id of another category of which it should be sub category or null

 10. Category Wise product list
 URL: https://product-services.herokuapp.com/category/id/products